Problems with a financial adviser

 If you are still not satisfied (or your adviser won't meet with

-you) you should make a complaint through the adviser's internal dispute
+you), make a complaint through the adviser's internal dispute

 resolution system.
-The adviser's financial services guide will tell you
+Their financial services guide will tell you

 how to do this.

-You should receive an acknowledgement letter from the adviser's
+You should receive an acknowledgement letter of internal dispute

-If you're unhappy with the response, you can contact an external
+If you're unhappy with the response, you can contact the Australian

 You can also complain to the adviser's industry association